 All you need to know about the French dress code: never wear shorts and leave the sweatpants where they belong – at home.

 Many years ago, a woman I met at the University of Florida asked me for some advice.
-Having been told by a mutual friend that I lived in France, she had two questions for me concerning her upcoming trip to Germany and Paris.
+Having been told by a friend that I lived in France, she had two questions for me concerning her upcoming trip.

 First, she wanted to know what an appropriate gift for her German hosts would be; and second, how to dress appropriately for a few days of sightseeing in Paris.